catubc/lfp_cluster/README.md

-Supplementary figures for "Clustering Electrical Oscillations in Cortex Reveals Precise Single Neuron Spike Timing", Catalin C. Mitelut, Martin A. Spacek, Allen W. Chan, Tim H. Murphy, Nicholas V. Swindale.
+Supplementary figures for "LFP clustering in cortex reveals a taxonomy of UP-states and near-millisecond, ordered phase-locking in cortical neurons", Catalin C. Mitelut, Martin A. Spacek, Allen W. Chan, Tim H. Murphy, Nicholas V. Swindale.